OpenRailAssociation/authentik-user-manager/README.md

 auth-user-mgr sync --help
 ```

+### Configuration

+The application's configuration and the list of managed users are stored in YAML files.
+You can find sample configuration files in the [`config/`](./config/) directory.

 ## Development and Contribution

 We welcome contributions to improve this library.
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for all information.